pimpimpula/ThereWillBeBeeps/README.md

 ---

-## Predictable sequential structure enhances auditory sensitivity in clinical audiograms
+## Predictable sequential structure augments auditory sensitivity at threshold

-#####  Nadège Marin<sup>1,2</sup>, Grégory Gérenton<sup>1</sup>, Hadrien Jean<sup>3</sup>, Nihaad Paraouty<sup>3</sup>, Nicolas Wallaert<sup>3</sup>, Diane S. Lazard<sup>1,4</sup>, Luc H. Arnal<sup>1*</sup>, Keith B. Doelling<sup>1*</sup>
+#####  Nadège Marin<sup>1</sup>, Grégory Gérenton<sup>1</sup>, Hadrien Jean<sup>2</sup>, Nihaad Paraouty<sup>2</sup>, Nicolas Wallaert<sup>2</sup>, Diane S. Lazard<sup>1,3</sup>, Keith B. Doelling<sup>1*</sup>, Luc H. Arnal<sup>1*</sup>

- 1. Institut Pasteur, Université Paris Cité, Inserm UA06, Institut de l’Audition, F-75012 Paris, France
+1. Université Paris Cité, Institut Pasteur, AP-HP, Inserm, Fondation Pour l'Audition, Institut de l’Audition, IHU reConnect, F-75012 Paris, France
-2. Aix-Marseille University, Marseille, France
-3. My Medical Assistant SAS, Reims, France
+2. My Medical Assistant SAS, Reims, F-51100, France
-4. Institut Arthur Vernes, ENT department, F-75006 Paris, France
+3. Princess Grace Hospital, ENT & Maxillo-facial Surgery Department, Monaco

+<sup>*</sup>	These authors jointly supervised this work

 ### Abstract

-> Human hearing is highly sensitive and allows us to detect acoustic events at low levels and at great distances.
+> Human hearing is highly sensitive and allows us to detect acoustic events at low levels.
-> However, sensitivity is not only a function of the integrity of cochlear mechanisms, but also constrained by central
-> processes such as attention and expectation.
-While the effects of distraction and attentional orienting are generally
+> However, sensitivity is not only a function of the integrity of cochlear transduction mechanisms, but also constrained by central processes such as attention and expectation.
-> acknowledged, the extent to which probabilistic expectations influence sensitivity is not clear.
+> While the effects of distraction and attentional orienting are generally acknowledged, the extent to which probabilistic expectations influence sensitivity at threshold is not clear.
->
-> Classical audiological assessment, commonly used to assess hearing sensitivity, does not distinguish between bottom-up
+> Classical audiometric tests, commonly used to assess hearing thresholds, do not distinguish between bottom-up sensitivity and top-down processes.
-> sensitivity and top-down gain/filtering.
-In this study, we aim to decipher the influence of various types of
-> expectations on hearing sensitivity and how this information can be used to improve the assessment of sensitivity
+> In this study, we aim to decipher the influence of various types of expectations on hearing thresholds and how this information can be used to improve the assessment of hearing sensitivity.
+Our results raise important questions regarding the conventional assessment of hearing thresholds, both in fundamental research and in audiological clinical assessment.
-> to sound.
->
-> Our results raise important critiques regarding common practices in the assessment of sound sensitivity,
-> both in fundamental research and in audiological clinical assessment.

 ---